 The reply the “shade” gives him is less than helpful, but it does allude to the knight’s current state of being.
 It also speaks to the larger theme of the poem, the futility of pursuing one’s dreams.

-At first the directions seem like they might lead somewhere.
+At first, the directions seem like they might lead somewhere.
 The being tells him that he has to go “Over the Mountains,” But then, it takes another turn.
 The mountains are on the moon.
 He must then ride “Down the Valley of the Shadow.”
-This line is a very clear reference to Psalm 23:4 which refers to walking through the valley of the shadow of death.
-In regards to the mountains, they too are connected to something outside the poem’s immediate purview.
-The place, “Mountains of the Moon,” was thought at one time to be the source of the Nile River.
-The “moon” aspect came from their snow covered peaks.
+This line is a very clear reference to Psalm 23:4, which refers to walking through the valley of the shadow of death.
+In regards to the mountains, they, too, are connected to something outside the poem’s immediate purview.
+The place, “Mountains of the Moon” was thought to be the source of the Nile River.
+The “moon” aspect came from their snow-covered peaks.